nick-martins/nickmar-netlify-website/pages/about.md

 <img src="/static/img/img_9822.jpg" width="500" height="150" class="center">

-I﻿f you would like to get in contact with me please feel free to use my contact page!
+I﻿f you would like to get in contact with me please feel free to use my [contact page](https://www.nickmartins.com/contact/)

 I﻿ look forward to talking to you in the future,